 - Major-General Erich von Klinkerhoffen of 'Allo 'Allo! certainly falls on the sterner side of Those Wacky Nazis, while Colonel Kurt von Strohn is more jovial.
 (Which says something when you can say that about someone who threatens to have people shot.)

-- Erich and Karl Von Shrakenberg from Tech Infantry, named as a Shout Out to Stirling's characters.
+- Erich and Karl Von Shrakenberg from Tech Infantry, named as a Shout-Out to Stirling's characters.

-- Warhammer uses this quite often for characters - especially nobles - from The Empire, which is unsurprising given that The Empire is based heavily on the Holy Roman Empire.
+- Used quite often for characters - especially nobles - from The Empire, which is unsurprising given that The Empire is based heavily on the Holy Roman Empire.
 Examples include Valmir von Raukov, Elector Count of Ostland, Isabella von Liebewitz, Elector Countess of Wissenland, and the mad engineer Hermann von Meinkopt, who invented the repeater handgun (getting in a bit of the "crazy German inventor" there too).

 - A prominent bloodline of Vampires in Warhammer are the Von Carsteins, modelled on the Dracula archetype and living in an analogue for the Black Forest.